kubernetes/website/content/en/docs/tutorials/stateless-application/guestbook.md

   name: tutorials
   weight: 30
   title: "Stateless Example: PHP Guestbook with MongoDB"
+min-kubernetes-server-version: v1.14
 ---

 <!-- overview -->
-This tutorial shows you how to build and deploy a simple, multi-tier web application using Kubernetes and [Docker](https://www.docker.com/).
+This tutorial shows you how to build and deploy a simple _(not production ready)_, multi-tier web application using Kubernetes and [Docker](https://www.docker.com/).
 This example consists of the following components:

 * A single-instance [MongoDB](https://www.mongodb.com/) to store guestbook entries
 * Multiple web frontend instances